mosphei/minimal-crud-api/README.md

-# minimal-crud-api
+# minimal-lamp-api
 A document store api

-Use this CRUD endpoint on the server end if you are writing a javascript application and just need to store, retrieve, and update documents.
+Use this CRUD endpoint on a LAMP server (Linux/Apache/PHP/MySQL) if you are writing a javascript application and just need to store, retrieve, and update documents.

 ## Getting Started
 This project assumes you already have a LAMP server and have php installed and a mysql (or other PDO supported) database.